luhsra/hyperalloc-bench/artifact-eval/README.md

 This section aims to help you check the basic functionality of the artifact within a short time frame.
 This includes pulling and starting the Docker image, and running the fastest of our benchmarks.

+### VFIO and Device Passthrough

+There are a few benchmarks that require device passthrough.
+If you do not have a system supporting device passthrough, you can skip these benchmark by omitting the `--vfio <group>` argument for the `run.py` runner below.

+The [Linux](https://www.kernel.org/doc/html/latest/driver-api/vfio.html) and [QEMU](https://wiki.qemu.org/Features/VT-d) documentations contain a lot of information about VFIO and device passthrough.
+As the device is not directly used (we only measure the general overheads of device passthrough), it does not matter what device it is.
+For our measurements, we passed an Ethernet controller into the VMs.

+Generally, you have to bind an IOMMU group from the HOST to VFIO and pass it into the docker container.
+From there it is passed into the respective VMs.

+The [bind_vfio.py](/scripts/bind_vfio.py) script can bind IOMMU groups to VFIO (tested on Linux 6.1).
+Executing it (outside the docker container), shows you all IOMMU groups and their corresponding devices.
+You can then enter a group number to bind it to VFIO.
+It should then be visible under `/dev/vfio/<group>`.

+> If the script shows you no devices, ensure that the IOMMU on the host is enabled.
+> For Intel systems this might require an additional kernel commandline parameter (`intel_iommu=on`), which you can add to your `/etc/default/grub` `GRUB_CMDLINE_LINUX_DEFAULT` config, for example.
+>
+> If this script fails for other reasons, you might have to do this [manually](https://www.kernel.org/doc/html/latest/driver-api/vfio.html#vfio-usage-example) for your respective Linux version.

+The next step is to give the docker container access to the `/dev/vfio/<group>` device in the next section.

 ### Obtaining and Starting the Docker Image

 Our Docker image is hosted on GitHub and can be pulled using the commands below.